Ivorforce/Monoteny/README.md

 ### Targets

-The following targets are currently planned for active support:
+The following targets will be officially supported:

 * [WIP] Python with NumPy
 * [Future] Monoteny Dialect